 Of course, traditional camping holidays in the South West are still hugely popular.
 Pitching a tent by the sea or setting up a caravan in a rural field is a classic way to experience the region and one that we still enjoy.

-Camping and caravaning can be significantly more affordable than hotels or cottages, especially for families or those with extended stays.
+Camping and caravanning can be significantly more affordable than hotels or cottages, especially for families or those with extended stays.
 You can pitch up, cook your own meals, and set your own pace.
 Many campsites also allow you to choose between bustling family-friendly sites and quiet, back-to-nature pitches.
 For generations, camping holidays have been a British staple, from childhood summer trips to the seaside to touring caravan adventures.

-• AirBnB is increasingly listing glamping pods, cabins, and even quirky caravan stays.
+- Airbnb is increasingly listing glamping pods, cabins, and even quirky caravan stays.

 Holiday Parks and Lodges